john-itcsolutions/cheirrs/README.md

 `sudo su - $USER`   (quick reset of terminal)

-Then, mount your outer working directory to smart-general's shared directory -

-`exit`

-You are now at a Host terminal:

-`multipass mount /path/to/your/working/directory smart-general:/home/ubuntu/shared`

-`multipass shell smart-general`
+On the Host, you'll need to install these snaps to get started:

+`sudo snap install juju --classic`

+`sudo snap install juju-wait --classic`

+`sudo snap install juju-helpers --classic`

-Finally, you can run these commands to set up kubeflow/TensorFlow, but you have to have the cloned "bundle-kubeflow", from the above section, mounted and available from /home/ubuntu/shared:
+Finally, you can run these commands to set up kubeflow/TensorFlow, but you have to have the cloned "bundle-kubeflow", from the above section, available:

-`cd shared/../path/to/bundle-kubeflow`
+`cd /path/to/bundle-kubeflow`

 `python3 scripts/cli.py microk8s setup --controller uk8s`